ile/derby-flash/README.md

 ```

-... where `model` if your model object, wherever it will be available.
+... where `model` if your model object, wherever it is available.

 ###In templates